PiyushKumarBharati/Hotel-Management-Website/README.md

 # Hotel-Management-Website
-Hotel Mangement using javascript html and css
+Hotel Mangement using Javascript HTML and CSS